School Goals

 6.Encourage self-management: I will encourage students to work out problems using their own words.
 This helps them to build their own problem-solving skills, communicate with each other, be respectful, and be respected by their peers.
 If children are still developing their ability to problem-solve using words, I will always be there to support them in communicating their feelings.

 7. calming time: A period of time apart from a child’s activity may be necessary to help the child use self-control when they return to the activity.
-We have three comfy areas in the school with calming activities available at all times.
+We have two cozy corners in the school with calming activities available at all times.

 8. Ask "why": Sometimes kids do things for reasons that make sense to them, even if others do not understand.
 I will always ask a child why they did something so I can help them build new strategies.